thibaultcoo/pde-option-pricer/README.md

 # Pricing vanilla options through PDEs
 **<u> Group1 </u>:** *Garriga Maxime, Soughati Kenza, Saulis Lukas, Collin Thibault*, within the scope of the M203 C++ class

-The goal of this project is to build a pricer of vanilla option from the PDE of the derivatives payoff.
-Key implementations include matrix inversion algorithm and boundaries condition verification.
-Comments are written along the way, and a detailed documentation will follow soon.
+The aim of this project is to build a pricer of vanilla option from the PDE of the derivatives payoff.
+Key implementations include matrix inversion algorithm and Crank-Nicholson scheme resolution.
+Comments are written along the way, and a detailed documentation can be found inside the repository. *(last update: Jan 5th)*

 ### Creation of a matrix class
 *Matrix construction*: builds a matrix element given its dimensions.
 Provides a representation.